 These are the issues raised in ‘National Treasure’, a four-part drama that originally aired on Channel 4 back in September 2016.
-The first programme of its kind to tackle the causes and consequences of ‘Operation Yewtree’ – a police investigation of the claims made against several individuals in positions of power, fame and authority – it was a series that was cutting right into the heart of the dangers of our celebrity culture and hero worship.
+The first programme of its kind to tackle the causes and consequences of ‘Operation Yewtree’ – a police investigation into the claims of sexual assault made against several individuals in positions of power, fame and authority – it was a series that was cutting right into the heart of the dangers of our celebrity culture and hero worship.

 We all have this notion in our heads that we can all detect duplicity and evil intentions.
 We like to pretend that they all carry with them certain warning signs, easily detected by our insightful minds.
 We are so often wrong about those ideas, but their instinctual nature is so deep within us we would rather save face than admit a mistake.
 It preserves our fragile egos.
 Such is the fate of Julie Walter’s character, the wife of the accused.
 So deeply entrenched in her is the idea that she knows her husband so well that she believes she could smell his lies.
 It’s the idea that she has been manipulated by a predator for so very long – and been made a fool of – that eventually undoes her.

 Coltrane’s and Walter’s performances are so realistic you’d swear they were drawing from real life experiences.
 Their scenes together cut deep (frankly, the whole thing cuts deep), the cameras give us these uncomfortable angles that play about with the idea of authority, they have us leaning over the characters as they try to convince themselves of their delusions, almost as if we are judging them, which – whether we mean to or not – is precisely what we are doing.
 My skin crawled at the times when the partners found themselves having to confront the impossible situation they have found themselves in and the kinds of people they become when defending their own sins.